Kotlin/kotlin-by-example/examples/05_stdlib/06_find.md

 1. Define collection of different words.
 2. Looking for the first word starting with "some".
 3. Looking for the last word starting with "some".
-4. Lookign for the first word containing "nothing".
+4. Looking for the first word containing "nothing".